Farmer-Eds-Shed/Smart-Medicine-Bottle/README.md

 # Smart-Medicine-Bottle
 RuuviTag Medication Reminder - For liquid Keppra Epilepsy Medication

+### Disclaimer: This project depends on opensource software and hardware that is at best hobbiest grade and should not be considered medical grade.

+## Features:
 - A Node-Red flow for Home Assistant
   - sends a notification via NTFY if medication has not been given by a certain time.
   - Uses a RuuviTag BLE sensor to sense if bottle has been tipped over to load syringe.